jhanley-com/swift/Google-Cloud/Service-Accounts/gcp-access-token/README.md

    - Visual Studio 2022 x64, compiler version 19.35.32019 works.
    - Visual Studio 2022 x64, compiler version 19.35.32124 fails.
  - Solution: build with Visual Studio 2019.

 ---
+## Known Swift Issues
+### Windows
+ - Swift will not compile source files located in a parent directory.
+For example, if SHARED_SRC_FILES is located at ../src-shared, swift cannot find them.
+### Linux
+ - Error message that only occurs on Linux builds.
+The file `openssl.o` is not modified and the build succeeds. `error: input file 'build-linux/obj/openssl.o' was modified during the build`

+---
 ## Known Bugs